-- Legacy ‘Analog’ PWM signal – this protocol is not used in multirotor world.
-It is supported only by extremely limited number of ESCs and radio receivers.
-0% PWM duty cycle means ‘Stop’ and 100% PWM duty cycle means ‘Full power’.
+- Legacy 'Analog' PWM signal – this protocol is not used in the multirotor world.
+It is supported only by an extremely limited number of ESCs and radio receivers.
+0% PWM duty cycle means 'Stop' and 100% PWM duty cycle means 'Full power'.
 Modern UAV pilots/builders should not take about it at all.
-Interesting fact is that BLHeli supports it as
+The interesting fact is that BLHeli supports it as

 PWM Inputoption that is disabled by default.

-- ‘Standard’ PWM signal – I’ve previously described this protocol here.
+- 'Standard' PWM signal – I've previously described this protocol here.
 To recall: protocol encodes requested output as a length of a pulse.
-Pulse length of 1ms means ‘Stop’ and pulse length of 2ms means ‘Full power’.
+The pulse length of 1ms means 'Stop' and the pulse length of 2ms means 'Full power'.
 Because of this, maximal theoretical update frequency is 500Hz (490Hz in practical applications).
 Signal delay in case of PWM protocol is 2ms.
-It means, that ESC can start to update output 2ms after flight controller started to send this information.
-All of that makes PWM rater slow, and using looptimes below 2000us (refresh rate 500Hz) makes no sense.
+It means, that ESC can start to update output 2ms after the flight controller started to send this information.
+All of that makes PWM rater slow, and using loop times below 2000us (refresh rate 500Hz) makes no sense.

 - 'OneShot125' protocol – this protocol uses 8 times shorter pulses than standard PWM protocol: from 125us (stop) to 250us (full power).
 That means 2 things: it allows for 8 times faster PID control loop update rate (looptime 250us / 4kHz update rate).
 It also has 8 times shorter signal delay: only 250us instead of 2000us.
 Currently, OneShot125 is the minimum for mini quads.
 Even bigger machines will appreciate smaller delay.
 Supported by most flight controllers and ESC (SimonK, BLHeli, KISS, other).
 If both Flight Controller firmware and ESC supports OneShot125, it should be used.